Imoptimal/animations-by-imoptimal/readme.txt

 = 1.5.0 =
 Added the list of resources and licenses.

+= 1.6.0 =
+Added plugins prefix to all helper functions and asset handlers/files

 == Copyright ==

 Animations by Imoptimal Plugin, Copyright 2019 Ivan Maljukanovic